 Things in my life were pretty confusing in the months leading up to this trip, and in some ways I consider 2013 a crucial year, especially career-wise.
 So spending lots of time alone helped me to see things a lot clearer, gave me the mental perceptions to better sort things out and to also realize that a lot of the things that I was worrying about aren’t really that big of a deal.
 As a result I’ve come back home with a fresh game plan and a renewed confidence in myself and my abilities, really eager to get it on!

 I had my camera mounted to my tripod, my powerful new telephoto lens mounted to the camera, and I was taking long, seven-minutes exposures of the whole scene.
-At one point I looked up and saw nothing but stars, and I looked back at this magnificent setting, and all I could think of was this line from “But Not Tonight”, one of my favorite songs from the Depeche Mode musical combo: “The wind in my hair, Makes me so aware, How good it is to live tonight.
-And I haven’t felt so alive in years.“
+At one point I looked up and saw nothing but stars, and I looked back at this magnificent setting, and all I could think of was this line from “But Not Tonight”, one of my favorite songs from my favorite musical group, Depeche Mode: “The wind in my hair, Makes me so aware, How good it is to live tonight.
+And I haven’t felt so alive in years.”

 And that’s it — that says it all.
 There’s my amazing two weeks encapsulated in a few short lines.
 Sydney 2013: mission accomplished.